fogfish/golem/duct/README.md

 # Metaprogramming of computations (`duct`)

+> syntax represented by the free monad for a functor that provides a signature.

 The `duct` module provides a **composition pattern** for declaring **monadic computation** using abstract morphisms.
 It offers a **category-theory-inspired algebra** that enables structured composition of transformations (`ƒ: A ⟼ B`), forming **composable computation pipelines** (`𝑚: A ⟼ B`).
 Instead of executing computations directly, `duct` constructs an **abstract syntax tree (AST)** that represents the computation **declaratively**.

 ```mermaid